cd-barratt/cd-barratt.github.io/Projects.md

 ## Current collaborative projects (as co-PI)
 Aside from my own projects, I am involved in numerous ongoing collaborations (also with students that I supervise).
 Some of these are listed below:

-* Demographic history and diversification of Central African amphbians (PI [Greg Jongsma](https://gregjongsma.weebly.com/), Florida Museum of Natural History)
+* Demographic history and diversification of Central African amphibians (PI [Greg Jongsma](https://gregjongsma.weebly.com/), Florida Museum of Natural History)
 * Anthropogenic impact on stress hormones and genetic diversity of the crested macaque across Indonesia (PI [Marlen Kücklich](https://www.eva.mpg.de/pbe/people/marlen-kuecklich/), Max Planck Institute for Evolutionary Anthropology, Leipzig)
 * The suitability of road verges for protected grassland plant species assessed at the gene level (PI [Sabrina Träger](https://www.botanik.uni-halle.de/pflanzenoekologie/sabrina_traeger/), Martin Luther University, Halle)
 * Conservation genomics of _Alytes obstetricans_ in Germany (collaboration with Sebastian Steinfartz (University of Leipzig) and [NABU EU-LIFE](https://niedersachsen.nabu.de/tiere-und-pflanzen/aktionen-und-projekte/life-bovar/index.html) project)